sunlite-floydlakes/sunlite-floydlakes.github.io/index.md

 ---

 ### Award winning burgers & friendly faces
-A family owned and operated bar and grill serving award winning burgers and cold beer.
-Just off the 'Richwood North' snowmobile trail!</span> <br>
+Sunlite is a family owned and operated bar and grill.
+We are situated between Big and Little Floyd Lakes (map below) and just off the 'Richwood North' snowmobile trail!</span> <br>

 ## Hours